 Your first semester at Rice will begin with Orientation Week (or O-Week) where you will learn about Rice and ECE.
 The major events of this week will include presentations by several of the faculty with whom you will become familiar.
 You will meet your advisor, discuss your career objectives, and select your courses for your first semester.

 In consultation with your advisor, you will determine a degree plan and timeline for completion.
 This must be submitted to the MECE Program Administrator.

-MECE students are to consult with an academic advisor on the MECE Committee each semester in order to identify and clearly document their individual curricular requirements or degree plan to be followed.
+MECE students are to consult with an academic advisor, usually a member of the MECE Committee each semester in order to identify and clearly document their individual curricular requirements or degree plan to be followed.
 A degree plan must be submitted for each semester in residence, but degree plans may be revised, re-approved, and resubmitted at any time.